autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 }
 {{< /tab >}}
 -->

 ###  setOperatorAccount

-Sets a new governance account address as the value of the `operatorAccount` protocol parameter for the Autonity Protocol Contract and Autonity Oracle Contract.
+Sets a new governance account address as the protocol parameter for the [Autonity Protocol Contracts](/concepts/architecture/#protocol-contract-account-addresses).

 #### Parameters